Luigi-Ranno/Chessboard_Patterns/README.md

 This repository was motivated by the recent Numberphile video 'Red & Black Knights': https://www.youtube.com/watch?v=UiX4CFIiegM

 I wrote the code because I found the patterns very intriguing and I wanted to generate my own patterns.
 This project is a mixture of math, art, and chess.
 I invite everyone to try generate some **beautiful** patterns of their own.

+The code in this repo was written with the aid of agentic tools (Antigravity).
+If you find any bugs, or have any features or suggested improvements, please contact Luigi Ranno.

 ## 🎲 The Game Rules